 Some critical illness riders will also include exclusions beyond the control of the insured, such as acts of war or terrorism.

-It makes good sense to evaluate the terms of the critical illness rider to avoid any unfortunate surprises or unanticipated fine print down the road.
+Because of the stipulations and exclusions typical of the critical illness rider, it makes good sense to evaluate the terms of the rider to avoid any unfortunate surprises or unanticipated fine print down the road.

 However, if you have stashed away enough savings to circumvent attaching this rider (and possibly paying any add-on fees to your monthly base premium), then move confidently along your path toward becoming self-insured.